The Clerk of the Circuit Court is an Elected Constitutional Officer & Independent Custodian of the Court Record

 You may also order, online or by mail, copies of any document not sealed by Florida Statute, Probate Rule, Administrative Order or Court Order.
 The copies will be mailed to you upon receipt of the service fee of $1.00 per page.
 Please include a self-addressed, postage paid envelope with your payment, or to pay by credit card, use our online copy request service.

-*Every wrongful death estate will have a minimum bond of $18,000. **Do multipliers of $100,000 for each $500,000 of estate (i.e. $1,100,000 estate calls for bond of $225,000).
+*Every wrongful death estate will have a minimum bond of $18,000. **Use multipliers of $100,000 for each $500,000 of the estate (i.e. $1,100,000 estate calls for a bond of $225,000).
+Typically, the value of exempt assets and homestead property is excluded from the total assets used to determine the bond.
+It is customary to propose a bond amount per the bond schedule and include it in the proposed Order appointing the Personal Representative.

 A Guardianship is a legal arrangement under which a person (the guardian) has the legal right and duty to care for another (the ward) and his or her property.
 A guardian must be represented by an attorney.